 6:30 AM – Flight to Basco via Clark

-We got the first flight of Philippine Airlines in Clark International Airport and it is not delayed yaaay!!
+We got the first flight of Philippine Airlines at Clark International Airport, and it is not delayed, yaaay!!

 8:00 AM – ARRIVAL BASCO AIRPORT

-Basco Airport is just a small airport thus the landing is scarier.
+Basco Airport is just a small airport, so the landing is scarier.
 And of course, same with their houses, their terminal is made of stone as well.
 Most of the homestay and hotels offer an airport transfer since the town of Basco is only 5 minutes away from the airport.

 9 AM – Check-in in Batanes Seaside Hotel

-My parents prefer a hotel than a homestay so I booked Batanes Seaside as per my boyfriend’s recommendation.
-We paid 22,000 PHP for a family room for 4 nights.
-This is a nice hotel for those who have some budget for comfortable accommodation.
+My parents prefer a hotel than a homestay, so I booked Batanes Seaside as per my boyfriend’s recommendation.
+We paid 22,000 PHP for a family room for four nights.
+It is a beautiful hotel for those who have some budget for comfortable accommodation.

 12NN – Start of North Batan Tour